-If it is required to encode an offshore production area, it must be done using the feature Offshore Production Area.
+If it is required to encode an offshore production area, it must be done using the feature Offshore Production Area

-- General information about a wind farm such as blade diameter and blade vertical clearance should be encoded, if required, using an associated instance of the information class Supplementary-Nautical Information (see clause X.X), complex attributes information or textual description.
-If it is required to encode individual offshore wind turbines, it should be done using an Offshore-Wind Turbine feature of type point-(see clause X.X). - If it is required to encode individual wave energy devices or underwater turbines within a wave or current farm (or turbine field), it should be done using an Obstruction feature (see clause X.X) or, if there are associated surface structures, using appropriate features, e.g. Offshore Platform or Beacon Special

-Purpose/General (see clauses X.X and X.X).
-The extent and nature of any restricted area related to the feature should be encoded using a Restricted Area Navigational feature (see clause X.X) or Restricted Area Regulatory feature (see clause X.X).
+- General information about a wind farm such as blade diameter and blade vertical clearance should be encoded, if required, using an associated instance of the information class Nautical Information (see clause X.X), complex attribute information.
+If it is required to encode individual offshore wind turbines, it should be done using a Wind Turbine feature (see clause X.X). - If it is required to encode individual wave energy devices or underwater turbines within a wave or current farm (or turbine field), it should be done using an Obstruction feature (see clause X.X) or, if there are associated surface structures, using appropriate features, for example Offshore Platform or BeaconSpecial Purpose/General (see clauses X.X and X.X).
+The extent and nature of any restricted area related beleted: August 2016 to the feature should be encoded using a Restricted Area Navigational feature (see clause X.X) or Restricted Area Regulatory feature (see clause X.X).